Why Can’t You Brew Tea Like Others?

 Note Three Aspects

-Assuming there are no issues with the quality of the tea, a great cup primarily depends on three factors: teaware, amount of tea used, and steeping time.
+Assuming there are no issues with the quality of the tea, a great cup primarily depends on three factors: teaware, amount of tea used, and time.
 These elements are interrelated.

-Teaware: The appearance of a or teapot is secondary; what matters is its capacity, which directly affects the amount of tea used, the volume of water added, and steeping time.
+Teaware: The appearance of a gaiwan or teapot is secondary; what matters is its capacity, which directly affects the amount of tea used, the volume of water added, and steeping time.
 For example, a packet of rock tea contains 8 grams, and when brewed in a 100cc and a 130cc gaiwan, the volumes of water added will differ.
 With the same steeping time, the resulting flavors will vary, with the former being more concentrated.

-Amount of Tea Used: If you're brewing pre-packaged teas, it's convenient as rock tea is typically 8 grams per pack and black tea is 5 grams.
+Amount of Tea Used: If you're brewing pre-packaged teas, it's convenient as rock tea is typically 8 grams per pack and is 5 grams.
 For loose-leaf tea, if you're unsure how much to use, start by experimenting with an appropriate amount.
 If it's too weak or too strong, you'll know how to adjust for the next brewing session.

 Steeping Time: This is adjusted based on the amount of tea used.
 More tea requires less steeping time, while less tea can be steeped for longer.
 Some tea enthusiasts keep a digital scale nearby, and although it might seem tedious, weighing your tea ensures precision.